aneeshdua/ecommerce-assignment/frontend/ecommerce-fe/README.md

 - Add the following filters *(selecting a filter resets sortOption to default)*:
     - Category
     - Brand
 - Add a search bar to search for Product.
-Leverage the search endpoint or enhance with your own logic. *(searching resets sortOption to default)*
+Leverages the search [endpoint](https://dummyjson.com/products/search?q=Laptop). *(searching resets sortOption to default)*
 - Provide a detailed product page after clicking on a product.
 - Provide a main product image along with all the product detail information provided by the product endpoint.